A short introduction to building a log house

-Log cabins are not only a viable alternative to regular concrete homes, building one by hand can be very liberating.
-And you don’t need to be a master builder to make a log cabin of your own.
+Log cabins are not only a viable alternative to regular concrete and brick homes, building one by hand can be very liberating.
+You don’t need to be a master builder to make a log cabin of your own.
 All you need is the determination and the right set of tools, along with the inclination to put in the necessary amount of work.
 In this guide, we are going to lay down a step-by-step detailed plan you can follow to build your very own log cabin and avoid most common mistakes when building a log house.

 Ready to get going?
 Then read on!